Right-wing politics: History

 From the 1830s to the 1880s, the Western world's social class structure and economy shifted from nobility and aristocracy towards capitalism.
 This shift affected centre-right movements such as the British Conservative Party, which responded supporting capitalism.

-The people of English-speaking countries did not apply the terms right and left to their politics until the 20th century.
+The populations of English-speaking countries did not apply the terms right and left to their politics until the 20th century.
 The term right-wing was originally applied to traditional conservatives, monarchists, and reactionaries; a revision of this which occurred sometime between the 1920s and 1950s considers the far-right to denote fascism, Nazism, and racial supremacy.

-Rightist regimes were common in Europe in the Interwar period, 1919–1938.
+Rightist regimes were common in Europe during the Interwar period, 1919–1938.